Sport and leisure

 Let's Ride includes hundreds of cycle routes, all accredited by British Cycling.

 For each route you can read a description, download a free map, and upload the route to a compatible GPS cycle computer if you have one.

 Sustrans is a charity that aims to make it easier for people to walk and cycle, and encourages travel which is healthier for people, their communities, and the environment.
 Working with hundreds of partners they set up the National Cycle Network in 1995.
 You can find lots of cycling and walking routes that form part of the National Cycle Network on the Sustrans website.

 Trans Pennine Trail

 Most of the cycle routes along the Trans Pennine Trail are off-road, with more than half being traffic free.
-Cycle paths are relatively flat and are suitable for riders of all abilities.
+Most of these cycle paths are flat and suitable for riders of all levels.
 Visit the Trans Pennine Trail website to find cycle route maps, tips and details of where you can hire a bike.